 Based on availability, students that apply under Regular Decision may still be considered for opportunities such as scholarships, Living/Learning Communities and the Honors program.

-The University of New Haven considers potential freshmen and transfer students for our spring semester admission on a rolling basis.
+The University of New Haven considers potential First-Year students and transfer students for our spring semester admission on a rolling basis.

 We recommend completing your application no later than the first week of January each year.
 Classes for our spring 2019 semester will begin on Wednesday, January 23, 2019.
 There will be an orientation and course registration for all new students on Tuesday, January 22, 2019.
 We will accept applications for spring semester admission until Tuesday, January 22, 2019.

 The final deadline to pay your Enrollment Commitment Fee for the spring semester is January 15th each year.
 However, earlier deposits are strongly encouraged and should be paid as soon as a student decides to attend the University of New Haven.
 Students wishing to live in university-sponsored housing must pay a $500 fee, while commuters must pay $300 to secure a spot in our spring semester class.
 Part-time students must pay a $100 fee to secure a spot in our spring semester class.
 The fee is non-refundable and non-transferable to another semester.